 Policy writing and evidence gathering

 Policy writing and most evidence gathering for a neighbourhood plan is desk-based, so it is possible to work on these activities from home.
-You can share your work and findings with your group using the online tools below to help you to continue to move forward.
-However, where there are evidence gaps, or you feel more evidence is required, you may need to gather your own evidence.
-This usually requires you to go outside.
+You can share your work and findings with your group using the online tools to help you to continue to move forward.

-Public engagement cannot be done in person during this period, but you may want to consider what consultation and engagement can be conducted online, including surveys and questionnaires.
-It is important, however, not to forget those people who do not have internet access – you can for example, still use phone.
+You may want to consider what consultation and engagement can be conducted online, including surveys and questionnaires.
+It is important, however, not to forget those people who do not have internet access – you can for example, still use phone or postal methods.
 You can also find some survey tools listed below.

-In the updated planning guidance MHCLG have set out some guidance on public consultation in the context of social distancing.
+In the updated planning guidance Government have set out some guidance on public consultation in the context of social distancing.

 Below are a few digital tools that you may find useful while you are social distancing.
 It is by no means exhaustive.